Matmul High-level API Enabling NBuffer33 Template

 Verifying Optimization Benefits

 • The following figure shows the pipeline after optimization.
 The tiling parameters remain unchanged.
-However, because stepM is 2, the NBuffer33 mode splits the transfer of the left matrix data into two times.
+However, since stepM is 2, after the NBuffer33 mode is enabled, the left matrix data will be moved in two batches.
 As shown in the figure, the computation process (including MTE1, MMAD, and FIXPIPE) after the first MTE2 ends can be parallel with the second MTE2.
-Data transfer in blocks can reduce the overhead of some headers caused by a single data transfer, and optimize the performance of loading data.
+Data movement in blocks can reduce the header overhead caused by a single data movement, thereby optimizing the data loading performance.

 • The following figure shows the profiling data after optimization.
 The average aic_time is 32.66 μs, which is shorter than the 34.01 μs before optimization.

-In the MTE2 Bound scenario, if the tiling parameters meet the condition that stepM, stepKa, and stepKb are less than or equal to 3, you can enable the NBuffer33 template to stagger the transfer pipelines of the split matrices, reducing the amount of data transferred at a time and balancing the data traffic between MTE2 and FixPipe.
+In the MTE2 Bound scenario, if the tiling parameters meet the condition that stepM, stepKa, and stepKb are less than or equal to 3, you can enable the NBuffer33 template to stagger the movement pipelines by splitting the matrix, reducing the size of data transferred at a time and balancing the data traffic between MTE2 and FixPipe.